Merge Operator

 Rows to Keep

-This drop-down lets you pick which values you want to keep from your Data Tables.
-This setting is important when the values you want have more than 1 match.
+This drop-down lets you pick which values you want to keep from your data tables.
+This setting is important when the values you want have more than one match.

-Keeps every row of the 2 tables and combines them into 1 array.
+• All: Keeps every row of both tables and combines them into a single array.

 Merge Key